BogdanovaTsvetana/React-project-Sell-and-Buy-Bikes/client/documentation.md

 Logged-in can see Home, List, Welcome "user", Logout.

 Home
-Information about the site
+Information about the site.
+Visible without authentication.

 List All Bikes
 List of all bikes for sale.
+Visible without authentication.
 Clicking on [read more] button should redirect to details.

 Register User